 Elk Lake- Beartooth Mountains

 Rising from the sleepy vacation homes in Alpine, Montana, the trail to Elk Lake is a beautiful hike that is sure to impress all.
-Surrounded by jagged peaks and rough canyon walls, the area is breathtaking to say the least.
-Starting at the trailhead, the trail follows the East Rosebud Creek for three miles.
-During this hike, there are no large hills to cross, no tiresome switchbacks, and the trail is kept in immaculate condition.
+Surrounded by jagged peaks and rough canyon walls the area is breathtakingt.
+Starting from the trailhead, the trail follows the East Rosebud Creek for three miles.
+During this hike, there are no large hills to cross, no tiresome switchbacks, and the trail is in immaculate condition.
 As expected on any easy day hike, the traffic on the trail is high, particularly in Summer.
 In the Winter, however, you can easily have the valley to yourself.

 Pictures from Elk Lake, and the Trail